ericcblow/Climbing/README.md

     - Cross reference friends list for specific tick to know who to ask for beta

 To add:
   1. Use CSV data to do some fun analysis and visualization of climbing
   2. Does your friend write really long ticks (me)?
-    - Generate some statistic about particularly wordy or laconic friends.
+      - Generate some statistic about particularly wordy or laconic friends

 After developed, I'll make generic version for general public.